wunderlins/protohand/doc/README.txt

     instructions what needs to be executed.
 The config file is written i nthe form of an ini file or it an be compiled into an encoded file to hide sensitive information such as passwords.

+    Once the program is registered to handle a specific protocol sheme, it must be called by the shell with the full url as first parameter.
+As an example (assuming the program is registered with the protocol scheme `proto:`):

+        proto://authority/path/dir?param1=value1

+    can be mapped to run the following program:

+        some_executable.exe --file="${param1}"

+    where `${param1}` will b substitued by the value of the query parameter `value1`.

+    The mapping is done throug the `PROGNAME_SHORT.ini` file.
+Detailed information on how to use the configuration file can be found in INSTALL.txt.

+    But in short, the following configuration would be needed to make the above example work:

+        [authority/path/dir] ; this is the mapping to the url cmd = some_executable.exe --file="${param1}"

 OPTIONS

     -e encode a plain text ini config file. the resulting file will be stored in the same folder bit with a file extension of `.dat`.
+Mone information the usage of this option can be found in INSTALL.txt

-    -r /regex/replace/ will test the build in regex replace mechanism
+    -r /regex/replace/ will test the build in regex replace mechanism.
+Mone information the usage of this option can be found in INSTALL.txt

 ENVIRONMENT